sydroconsult/QTalsim/_sources/hrus_step_by_step.rst.txt

    -  **Delete All Overlapping Features**

       This function removes all overlapping parts of a layer.
+The overlapping part must be greater than 10 m²; otherwise, it is ignored.
+Therefore, overlapping parts below 10 m² are not removed by the plugin.
 If two polygons overlap, the overlapping part is assigned to the smaller of the two polygons.